Celebrity branding: Risk for companies

 The entire aim of marketing and advertising is to draw attention to one's business and persuade or manipulate the target market into consuming goods or services.
 The more attention brought to the company, the larger opportunities are gained to communicate with consumers.
 Using celebrity branding, there is an advantage because the particular endorser already has a large audience and following, thus attention can be drawn easily.
-It is how the business uses this attention decides whether the outcome is beneficial or negative to the brand because there are dear impacts if an error is made due to the many people watching and making judgments.
+It is how the business uses this attention that decides whether the outcome is beneficial or negative to the brand because there are strong impacts if an error is made due to the many people watching and making judgments.
 The theory of market senses/sensory marketing is where a marketer relates to an audience on an emotional level.
 By taking advantage of the already built attention, the right celebrity branding whether the brand is looking for a celebrity with sex appeal or a reputation of charity or generosity, these can develop an emotional response and connection from consumers which can benefit the business greatly.
 Though if celebrities possess undesired traits, this can generate a negative emotional response which would turn consumers away from a brand.

-With the future being so unexpected, using a celebrity to endorse a product and business could bring huge positives or could have immensely damaging effects but there is no way of predicting which outcome the business will get.
-By choosing the perceived most trustworthy and suitable celebrity relative to the business is usually the safest bet to gain success and prevent reputation damage.